 --fms <url_and_other_parameters>, where <url_and_other_parameters> is a comma-separated list of parameters for configuring the connection to a Management Server.
-See Configuring Management Server URLs from the command line on page 29 for a description of the parameters for the --fms option.
+See Step 10: Change service credentials [Optional] on page 29 for a description of the parameters for the --fms option.

 If you are running Foglight in High Availability (HA) mode, add the --fms option once for each member of the HA cluster to which you want the Agent Manager to connect.
 You must do so to configure the connection to more than one Management Server (or Agent Manager concentrator) within the cluster.